 - 1 teaspoon paprika

-- Pour in the drained chili beans, mild chili beans, diced tomatoes and tomato paste.
-Add the bouillon and beer.
-Season with chili powder, Worcestershire sauce, garlic, oregano, cumin, basil, salt, pepper, paprika, and sugar.
+- To the stock pot, add in the drained beans, diced tomatoes, tomato paste, and beef stock.
+Season with chili powder, Worcestershire sauce, garlic, oregano, cumin, basil, salt, pepper, and paprika.
 Stir to blend, then cover and simmer over low heat for at least 2 hours, stirring occasionally.